protontypes/open-source-in-environmental-sustainability/open-source-in-environmental-sustainability/index.md

 :align: center
 ```

-> “The struggle to understand and steer the interaction between the bitsphere and the biosphere is the struggle for community in the broadest ecological context.”<br/>[Ursula M. Franklin](https://en.wikipedia.org/wiki/Ursula_Franklin), The Real World of Technology (1989)
+> _"The struggle to understand and steer the interaction between the bitsphere and the biosphere is the struggle for community in the broadest ecological context."_<br/>[Ursula M. Franklin](https://en.wikipedia.org/wiki/Ursula_Franklin), The Real World of Technology (1989)

 ## Executive Summary